Variable 7: Great Power Flashpoint and Regional Ordering

 7. The Secretary-General and the Contact Group should submit monthly reports to the Security Council on the implementation of this resolution.

-A complimentary mechanism should also be created to address other outstanding issues, including refugee rights.
+A complementary mechanism should also be created to address other outstanding issues, including refugee rights.
 Completing these steps would go a long way toward normalizing relations with Israel, pursuant to the objectives of the 2002 Arab League Beirut Declaration.

 If the above steps do not lead to de-occupation and two states, the international community will have two choices: to resort to sanctions or return the question of Palestine to a U.N. commission.
 The latter would require establishing a new entity with a remit to propose solutions guided by the need for equal rights for Palestinians and Israelis in addition to past U.N. resolutions.